KrisCheng/Hitchhiker-Guide-to-Machine-Learning/README.md

 	* [Time Series Forecasting with the Long Short-Term Memory Network in Python](https://machinelearningmastery.com/time-series-forecasting-long-short-term-memory-network-python/) (a time series forecasting example with LSTM, based on keras framework)

+	* [Long Short-Term Memory Networks With Python](https://machinelearningmastery.com/lstms-with-python/) (a very good practice book with LSTM model, based on Keras)

 ## USERFUL LINKS:

-*Notes:* ranked by importance from my personal experience.
+*Notes:* order by importance from my personal experience.

 * [Machine Learning by Andrew Ng (Coursera)](https://www.coursera.org/learn/machine-learning/home/welcome) (a very good choice for beginner, Andrew Ng can always express the idea clearly)

 * [Machine Learning Mastery](https://machinelearningmastery.com/) (those blogs are great(most by case-driven, and many wonderful insights)! but the books are not free)

+* [The Step-by-Step Guide to Applied Machine Learning](https://machinelearningmastery.com/start-here/) (if you are a programmer and want to apply something with machine learning, start here)

 * [Top-down learning path: Machine Learning for Software Engineers](https://github.com/ZuzooVn/machine-learning-for-software-engineers) (a very good index, step by step, including many useful links)